PROPORTIONAL REPRESENTATION SOCIETY OF AUSTRALIA

 M

-Meek system of counting for quota-preferential (single transferable vote in multi-member electorates) polls
+Meek system of counting for polls using proportional representation with the single transferable vote in multi-member electorates

-Membership details and application forms for the various Branches of the PRSA
+Membership details and application form for PRSA Inc.

 Municipal electoral systems in Australia